-Students doing the Religion and the Arts concentration will write a thesis focusing on some aspect of this discipline.
+Students in the MA (Theology) program who concentrate in the area of Religion and the Arts will write a thesis focusing on some aspect of this discipline.
 The topic will be determined in consultation with the proposed thesis coordinator.

 See the Student Forms page for all forms needed for the Master's thesis.